anguskeatinge/tempo_trap/README.md

             * just have one image on git
             * one image per stat that I am testing ie. beat, phase, tempo, etc.
         *
-    * get from raw data
-        * see if phase estimate is lagging I could plot the difference.
     * neaten up plots

 ##### Abbreviations